Italy

 Morning:

 In the meeting room of the hotel, an art historian will join us and give an overview of Renaissance Art and, with an illustrated presentation, describe highlighted works of art in the collection of the Uffizi.
-We walk to the Uffizi and once inside, take in a self-directed visit of the many rooms of artistic treasures at your own pace.
+We will walk to the Uffizi; once inside, we’ll take in a self-directed visit of the many rooms of artistic treasures at your own pace.
 In the Uffizi, works are arranged in an order that illustrates the progression from the International Gothic style to Mannerist and examples of Baroque art with pieces by Caravaggio and Artemisia Gentilleschi.
 There is a coffee bar at the end of the corridor on the upper level where you can relax and purchase refreshments while enjoying a commanding view of the bell tower of Palazzo Vecchio and the Cupola of the Duomo.

 Lunch: